lycheebbltwee/calculator/README.md

 ## JavaScript

-When thinking about the functionality of a calculator, perhaps these are the functions I will need to code:

--   ON/AC turns on calculator and clears display (twice for reset operation)
+I broke down the various tasks within a calculator to abstract the challenge and make it more manageable to solve:

+### Coding Logic

+-   ON/AC changes display to 0 and/or resets any stored values.
 -   Off button turns off operation
--   Numbers output to the screen
+-   Numbers output to the screen through EventListeners
 -   Operators work
 -   Equals button executes math equation
     -   Can handle decimals
--   If number output cannot fit the screen, text size will decrease
+-   If display exceeds 10 characters, convert to exponential notation
 -   Memory functions (optional)